 In the 2012 round, applicants were required to obtain support/non-objection from the relevant government(s) or public authority(ies) only if they declared that they intended to use the gTLD for purposes associated with the city name.
 Other applicants for strings corresponding to city names were not required to obtain support/non-objection.
 No dedicated enforcement mechanism was created in the 2012 round to address potential cases where an applicant did not declare that the TLD would be used primarily in association with a city name, but then operated the TLD as a city TLD.
 However, the Registry Agreement includes the following language: “All material information provided and statements made in the registry TLD application, and statements made in writing during the negotiation of this Agreement, were true and correct in all material respects at the time made, and such information or statements continue to be true and correct in all material respects as of the Effective Date except as otherwise previously disclosed in writing by Registry Operator to ICANN.”
 This provision provides a possible means for recourse if the applicant misrepresented information in the application.

 Different perspectives were expressed with respect to possible mechanisms to ensure that an applicant who applies for a non-geographic TLD operates as a non-geographic TLD.
 From one perspective it is impractical and challenging to set objective criteria for evaluating intended use in the application process and difficult to enforce distinctions based on intended use.
 From this perspective, registrants may circumvent limitations on intended use and permit registration of domains that have geographic connotations with limited recourse.
+Some Work Track members expressed that obligations included in the contract between ICANN and the registry may have limited impact on what registrant do in practice.

 From another perspective, it should be possible to establish intended use in the application process, especially in the case of .brands.
 Some Work Track members expressed that it should be feasible to put in place protections that help to ensure a non-geographic TLD does not mislead end-users or imply that it is an “official” TLD associated with a geographic place.
 From this perspective, applicants could make and be held accountable to uphold commitments on how the registry will operate and how names will be allocated.
 Applicants could also demonstrate a willingness to cancel names which are used in a manner outside the way the registry operator intended.